Nikaxe-dev/Instance2d/README.md

 ---

+Note.
+I am currently working on a port and complete rewrite of this framework to typescript.
+After the update, much of the documentation (Including this) will be completely wrong.
+I will still keep a copy of the framework from when it was in javascript though.

 ## Introduction

 Instance2d is a JavaScript framework where each game object (referred to as an Instance) can have a parent and a child, allowing you to organize your games in various ways.